-Once the temperature reaches 35C in high humdity, the human body cannot cool itself by sweating and even fit people sitting in the shade will die within six hours.
+Once the temperature reaches 35C in high humidity, the human body cannot cool itself by sweating and even fit people sitting in the shade will die within six hours.

-7. Risks From Warming (continued)
+7. Risks From Warming (cont'd)

 As the climate warms in places like the UK, people can take sensible precautions against heat - slowing down, drinking more water, and seeking cool refuges.